hirad1986/LightlyShaders/README.md

 I tested this on Wayland only, so it may not compile or run on X11 for now.

-This branch is expected to work with any window decoration and theme (though some adjustments may be necessary, like disabling window borders and stock outline in Breeze).
+This branch is expected to work with any window decoration and theme.

 # Dependencies: